shivanand-patil/blog-site-vpc/README.md

 **Editing Inbound and Outbound Rules**

-Once you have created the App SG security group, you need to edit the inbound and outbound rules to allow HTTP and HTTPS traffic from anywhere.
+Once you have created the App SG security group, you need to edit the inbound and outbound rules to allow traffic.

 To edit the inbound rules: